AlbertoFDR/web-security-class/website/source/browser/browser.permissions.md

 > This specification defines a mechanism that allows developers to selectively enable and disable use of various browser features and APIs.

 Starting with the structured header: this means that a misplaced comma (`camera=(),`) or any unexpected element can break the browser's serialization, causing it to remove the header.
 The consequence of this is that the website would function as if the header was never defined.
-For each permission, separated by a comma (`camera=(), microphone=()`), the header defines a set of directives, either individually (`camera=self`) or in groups (`camera=(self "https://bubu.com/")`), such as `self`, `src`, `none`, `*`, or a specific origin.
-For the allow attribute, permissions should be separated by a semicolon `;`.
+For each permission, separated by a comma (`camera=(), microphone=()`), the header defines a set of directives, either individually (`camera=self`) or in groups (`camera=(self "https://bubu.com/")`), such as `self`, `*`, or a specific origin ([standard section](https://www.w3.org/TR/permissions-policy/#structured-header-serialization)).
+For the allow attribute, permissions should be separated by a semicolon `;` and, apart from `self` and `*`, you can also use `none` and `src`.
 Moreover, the standard also defines how the default allowlist works, specifying that the default allowlist for any permission can only be `self` or `*` ([with `none` being considered as an option](https://github.com/w3c/webappsec-permissions-policy/issues/513)).
 This spec also defines how to check if a permission is allowed in your context.
 This is done using the `document.permissionsPolicy.*` (e.g., `document.permissionsPolicy.allowedFeatures()`) functions.
 As of January 2025, the functions are still part of the old Feature-Policy object, such as `document.featurePolicy.allowedFeatures()`.
 In this specification, the delegation using the `allow` tag is also included, and one important thing to note is the following:

 > The allowlist for the features named in the attribute may be empty; in that case, the default value for the allowlist is 'src', which represents the origin of the URL in the iframe’s src attribute.